telekom/voice-skill-sdk/docs/install.md

 > Alternatively, you can use `pip` to download the package from GutHub and run the development install:
 2. `pip install -e git+https://github.com/telekom/voice-skill-sdk.git#egg=skill-sdk[dev]`.

-## Production install
+## Production Deployment

 When deploying your skill to production:

 `python -m pip install skill-sdk`

-To activate Prometheus metrics exporter and distributed tracing adapter:
+To deploy skill with Prometheus metrics exporter and distributed tracing adapter:

 `python -m pip install skill-sdk[all]`